Boeing posts 1Q loss, takes a hit on Air Force One work - WTMJ

 After the quarter ended, Boeing suffered a new setback with its 737 Max jetliners, the grounding of dozens of the planes because of issues around electrical grounding of some parts.
 Boeing continues to say that the fix is simple and will take three or four days per plane once the Federal Aviation Administration approves Boeing’s repair method, but airlines including Southwest, American and United have now been without some of their Max jets for nearly a month with no certainty about when they will be able to use them again.

-“We still believe that that is in relatively short order, although I will not predict when the FAA is through with its interrogation.”
-Calhoun said on CNBC.
+Boeing has halted Max deliveries while it works on a fix for the electrical issues, which Calhoun said will make April aircraft deliveries — a key source of cash — “very light.”

+Boeing only recently resumed deliveries of its two-aisle 787 jets after discovering flaws in the fuselages.
+And the debut of its next plane, the 777X, is behind schedule because of design changes.

-Meanwhile, the company is also dealing with problems in its program to build replacements for the current Air Force One planes, which are specially modified 747 jumbo jets.
+The company is also dealing with delays in its work to build replacements for the current Air Force One planes, which are specially modified 747 jumbo jets.
 The program is not crucial to Boeing’s financial health but carries prestige, building the presidential planes that are recognizable around the world.

 Boeing took a first-quarter charge of $318 million charge related to its $3.9 billion contract with the Air Force for new presidential planes.
 Boeing fired and sued subcontractor GDC Technics, which in turn laid off about 200 workers and filed for bankruptcy protection this week.
 GDC, hired for interior work on the planes, filed a countersuit against Boeing.